This is the story of the first game of old school D&D I ever ran/played.

 Francois decides he has a good feeling about the last door, picks the lock, and opens it to two sailors and a one-legged sex worker.
 He slow claps and walks back downstairs.

 The pile around the bar begins to moan and untangle, Switzer pulls himself up behind the bar again with fresh vomit plastering his shirt against his chest and stomach.
 He stares at the bottle and then Three Beard, and says, “Whatever Rudolfo has gotten himself into, it’s some bad business.
 If anyone has an idea where he is, it’ll be the barge gypsies, you’ll find them easy enough, just go down the docks.”

-Francois stands at the foot of the stairs and attempts to whip up a mob, giving a rising speech about the evils of gypsies and the fears of honest men, a call to arms for every man in the tavern.
+Francois stands at the foot of the stairs and attempts to whip up a mob, giving a rising speech about the evils of gypsies and the fears of honest people, a call to arms for everyone in the tavern.
 And spectacularly fails his Charisma roll.
 Francois marches out of the tavern with tears streaming down his cheeks as the patrons spit and drag themselves back to their stools.

 CHAPTER VI: GYPSY DIPLOMACY AND THE DEATH OF MATHEMATICS

 Down towards the docks the green river mist grows thicker and the gypsy barges can be seen with their bells and coloured lanterns.

 A couple of young gypsy men sit atop a pile of crates and ask what business the party has down at the docks, poking fun at Francois who is still softly weeping.